STAIRlab/sees/docs/library/1_Modeling/Uniaxial_Material/wrapper/489-Parallel.md

 # Parallel

-<p>This command is used to construct a parallel material object made up
+This command is used to construct a parallel material object made up of an arbitrary number of previously-constructed UniaxialMaterial objects.

-of an arbitrary number of previously-constructed UniaxialMaterial objects.</p>
+:::{apidoc="opensees.uniaxial.Parallel"}
 ```tcl
 uniaxialMaterial Parallel $matTag $tag1 $tag2 ...
         < -factors $fact1 $fact2 ... >